civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 6

-No person shall affix or display on a means of containment a compliance mark that is required or permitted under the regulations — or another mark that is likely to be mistaken for such a mark — in respect of the manufacture, repair or **requalification** of the means of containment, unless the manufacture, repair or **requalification** was done in compliance with all safety requirements and safety standards applicable to that compliance mark.

-> **Explanatory Note**:
-> Existing text of section 6:
-> *Existing Text*:
-> > No person shall affix or display on a means of containment a compliance mark that is required or permitted under the regulations — or another mark that is likely to be mistaken for such a mark — in respect of the manufacture, repair or testing of the means of containment, unless the manufacture, repair or testing was done in compliance with all safety requirements and safety standards applicable to that compliance mark.
+No person shall affix or display on a means of containment a compliance mark that is required or permitted under the regulations — or another mark that is likely to be mistaken for such a mark — in respect of the manufacture, repair or requalification of the means of containment, unless the manufacture, repair or requalification was done in compliance with all safety requirements and safety standards applicable to that compliance mark.

 ### Section 32